 Safety is always a topic for travellers, especially if you are travelling solo AND a woman.
-Women have different sets of safety issues but don’t let that stop you from travelling.
+Women have different sets of travel safety issues, but don’t let that stop you from seeing the world.

-People always ask what my safety tips are.
-I can think of a few basic ones like don’t wear flashy jewellery to attract unwanted attention, beware of pickpocketing in busy places and don’t hang out in dark alleys.
-These are just some basic tips for women even if you are not travelling.
-If there are certain things you don’t do in your home city, don’t do it in a foreign city.
+People always ask me to share my travel safety tips for a solo female traveller.
+I can think of a few basic ones, like not wearing flashy jewellery to attract unwanted attention, being aware of pick pocketing in busy places, and not hanging out in dark alleys.
+These are just some basic safety tips for women, even if you are not travelling.
+If there are certain things you don’t do in your home city, don’t do them in a foreign city.

-There are a few other tips I can share with you in terms of travelling solo and safety.
-I learned most of these while travelling on my own for the last 15+ years.
-And I’m sharing my stories so that you won’t be making the same mistakes as I did.
+There are a few other tips I can share with you that are related to travelling solo and safety.
+I learned most of these while travelling alone for the last 19+ years.
+And I’m sharing my stories so you won’t make the same mistakes as I did.

-So here we go!
-Here are some safety tips for solo female travellers (and I’ll keep adding more when I think of more).
+In this post, I’ll share with you my top 15 solo female travel safety tips (and I’ll keep adding more when I think of more).

-Part of my research includes googling to see if my destination is “safe”.
-And I’m usually pretty good at keeping up with current events so that I am aware if certain countries are going through a war, or if natural disaster just struck, etc.
+First, I google my destination to see if it is “safe”, which means I search for the country’s safety ranking.
+And I’m usually pretty good at keeping up with current events so that I am aware of certain countries are going through a war, if a natural disaster just struck, etc.

 When you pick a destination you feel safe, you will have a better time and not be paranoid all the time.

-Do thorough research on your accommodation and the location of your accommodation.
+Do thorough research on where you are going to stay and the location of your accommodation.
 It also helps if you read reviews of your accommodation.
 I find that most reviews are helpful because other people genuinely want to leave a review that will help other travellers.